docQodly/docs/docs/studio/pageLoaders/templates.md

 ---
 import Column from '@site/src/components/Column'

-Templates serve as a dynamic resource, offering pre-designed structures to kickstart your webform building process.
+Templates serve as a dynamic resource, offering pre-designed structures to kickstart your Page building process.
 These templates are carefully crafted to cater to various design needs, from minimalist landing pages to intricate multi-page forms.

 These templates come ready-made, though they may require some customization to perfectly align with your project's unique needs.